bbockmann/illiad-world-map/README.md

 This is where a user lands when they first navigate to an institution's ILL website.
 In Bowdoin's case, [illiad.bowdoin.edu](https://illiad.bowdoin.edu/) direct the user to `Logon.html`.

 ## Updating the map and factoids
-To illustrate the process of creating a new factoid to highlight on the logon page, an example factoid will be made for TestCountry.
+To illustrate the process of creating a new factoid to highlight on the login page, an example factoid will be made for TestCountry.
 The only files which need to be modified for this are `mapConfig.json` and `WorldMap.js`.

 ### Add the country code to factoid_countries list
 Presumably, the country of the new factoid is already indicated as a partner country in the `partner_countries` list.
 If not, the country’s three-letter code should be added to both lists.
 This is how the JavaScript knows to grab the factoid and highlight the country on the map.